Stake Conference is coming up Aug 9-10 •

 Serve with Us

-McKinney Texas Temple
+Fairview Texas Temple

 Temples of The Church of Jesus Christ of Latter-day Saints are houses of the Lord.
 They are places where individuals can go to make sacred promises with God, feel His Spirit, and escape from the hectic demands of day-to-day life.